justjoshtings/Personal-Website/README.md

 ## Acknowledgments

-I do not own any code or frameworks that was used.
-Hat tip to anyone whose code was used.
+I must tip my hat off to owners of any code, frameworks, media used that I do not own.